apicraft/detroit2014/OpeningSession.md

 Think of powerful ideas that really grab you to the point that you will take personal responsibility to make sure that something gets done.

-If NOTHING occurs to you, that is okay,
+If NOTHING occurs to you, that's okay,

-and if you have MORE THAN ONE issue or opportunity, that is fine too.
+and if you have MORE THAN ONE topic, that's fine too.

 ## The Steps